Charles McGuinness: Gun-running with Frieda

 In November 1921, McGuinness jokingly claimed to have established the first-ever "Irish navy" after he successfully purchased a tugboat named "Frieda" in Hamburg, Germany with funds supplied by Robert Briscoe, which he again used to run guns.
-Crewed by German sailors and laden full of Gewehr 98 rifles, and Mauser C96 pistols, the Frieda originally sailed for Helvick, County Waterford but, as the ship was nine days late on its rendezvous due to bad weather, there was noone there to greet it, and the ship was forced by fog to offload near Waterford City.
+Crewed by German sailors and laden full of Gewehr 98 rifles, and Mauser C96 pistols, the Frieda originally sailed for Helvick, County Waterford but, as the ship was nine days late on its rendezvous due to bad weather, there was no one there to greet it, and the ship was forced by fog to offload near Waterford City.
 McGuinness went ashore himself and was able to bring back a group of IRA men led by Vincent White, Lord Mayor of Waterford, to unload the cargo.
 The men toasted then the successful operation with a round of German schnapps.

 Although the Frieda had delivered one of the biggest supplies of weapons yet to the IRA, none of them would ever be used against the British, as a ceasefire between the Irish and the British had been called in June 1921 and a peace treaty would soon be signed.